 The school has developed a focused and innovative portfolio of courses to support the rising demand for professional nursing education overseas by offering a flexible approach to both learning and teaching.

 Our distance and blended learning courses enable our students to study at a time and pace that suits their work commitments and home life.
 Learning occurs both individually and within a group environment, featuring formal and informal discussion forums facilitated through our virtual learning environment, CampusMoodle.
 Consultant practitioners, clinicians and guests also contribute to the learning experience.

 International students who are currently enrolled in the school are situated across the globe in parts of USA, Malawi, Nigeria, Qatar, Finland, Holland, Spain and other locations in the EU.
 The learning platforms provided for distance and online learning is not only used by international students, but is also popular with local practising nurses and midwives who undertake these courses.

 Also, the school is involved in international collaboration with the institutions.
-View a map of where we have collaborations (Opens in new window).
+View a map of where we have collaborations (Opens in new window)

 The following courses are offered by the school for international distance learning.

 This course has been developed for occupational health professionals and people who are currently working in occupational health following a non-NMC route for qualified health professionals overseas.